 - Why don’t we think [q] will make a good mate like [p]?

-You get better hires and a more diverse group when you get it right.
+When you get it right, you get better hires and a more diverse group.
 QuestionPro is here to help you and answer any questions you have.
-Don’t let biases like the need to fit in with society get in the way of your hiring decisions.
+Don’t let biases like the need to fit in with society hinder your hiring decisions.

 You can fight against conformity bias with the help of QuestionPro’s many tools and options.
 Use QuestionPro immediately if you want to do your fair, agree, or disagree research.